LinzStearns/CO_real_estate/README.md

 * **Data Extraction, Cleaning, and Analysis** - Our team will utilize Pandas to obtain data if APIs are leveraged, clean the data that is pulled, and perform analysis on the cleaned data to ensure we have the metrics we want to feed into our Database and Machine Learning model.
 * **Database Storage** - Our team will use Postgres SQL for our database for quick, concise data management that can easily be used in our Machine Learning model.
 We found some of our data sets were too large for Github for storage and distribution.
 For this instance, we utilized AWS S3 and RDS for storage and database connection.
 * **Machine Learning** - We will utilize SciKitLearn and its library to build our Machine Learning model.
 Additionally, we will be using Google Colab so we can easily collaborate on the model together.
 It should also be noted, that Google Colab handles portions of Machine Learning better than Jupyter Notebooks, which influenced our decision.
 In this model, we will train using historic data and test present data to gain insight on potential future values.
 * **Dashboard** - Tableau was our software of choice for the creation of our dashboard.
-We selected this route due to the diverse functionality of Tableau that would enable us to create, not only graphs, but various types of maps that will help tell our story.
-* **Presentation** - For our final presentation, our group settled on a combination of Google Slides to guide our analysis presentation, with a shift to Tableau when we cover the dashboard visualization portion of our analysis.
+We selected this route due to the diverse functionality of Tableau that would enable us to create, not only graphs, but various types of maps that will help tell our sto* **Presentation** - For our final presentation, our group settled on a combination of Google Slides to guide our analysis presentation, with a shift to Tableau when we cover the dashboard visualization portion of our analysis.

 ## Sources
 For this study, we needed income by household and residental property sale information.
 After narrowing our parameters to 2014 through 2018 (both because of available data and data consistency), we first began our search for household income.
 We found that the US Census database was a thourough and reliable source for the income by household variable.
 Overall, we felt comfortable with the data provider, as well as the consistency of measures that each year calculated.
 After we had our income data, we searched for our residental property sale data.
 The aquisition of our data was not an easy undertaking, especially after learning that the free Zillow API has been adjusted and no longer contains the information we thought we would be able to obtain from it.
 After trying and dismissing several APIs and other data sources, we were able to find a good data set directly from the City of Denver.
 This data set provided the sale price for residental properties over the years that we were interested in.
 With the combination of these two data sets, we were primed to run our analysis.